fiskWasTaken/fisk.cc/content/who-is-alexandre-gagnon-mannco-store.md

 Alex identified himself as the owner of AsterionServeurs and Acuata.com on his [former personal website](https://web.archive.org/web/20141218054701/http://peanuthero.com/).

-## SteamRep tagging, ban evasion and attacks on the ScrapTF network
+## Mannco.store, identity crisis, and attacks on the ScrapTF network

 Peanuthero's first appearance in the Steam trading space was with *mannco.jackpot*.
 This was a gambling website which would use backpack.tf web APIs to fetch price data.
 At that time, a policy was in place to disallow use of this data by gambling websites.
 After revoked API access and repeated attempts to circumvent a block, Alex took to launching DDoS attacks on backpack.tf.